Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-mist/_index.md

 boardgame: true

 title: "The Mist"
-headerTitle: "The Mist | Explore an area covered in mist and discover the right path."
+headerTitle: "Explore an area covered in mist and discover the right path"
 blurb: "A Mist covers the world.
 Each area might be a warm fire, or a trap, or a portal---you decide, but do so wisely."

 extraCSS: true
 extraJSBoard: true
 extraJSBoardInclude: true
 downloadLink: "https://drive.google.com/drive/folders/1yy2JZhtm1iiTvff9o3kyOf0sXtMQjF_f" # already updated!

-fullHeaderImg: "the_mist_header"
-headerImg: "the_mist_header"

-headerThumb: "the_mist_favicon"

 customHeight: "large"
 headerDarkened: true